Vassista/Python-for-100-days/README.md

 I wrote a Python program to calculate how many weeks are left in a person's life.
 This exercise demonstrates the use of arithmetic operations and f-strings in Python.

 #### Tip Calculator
 I wrote a program to calculate how much each person should pay when splitting a bill, including a tip.
-This exercise demonstrates the use of arithmetic operations, type conversion, and formatting the result to n decimal places in Python.
+This exercise demonstrates the use of arithmetic operations, type conversion and formatting the result to n decimal places in Python.

 # License